steemit/devportal/_tutorials-python/using_keys_securely.md

 ---
 title: 'PY: Using Keys Securely'
 position: 12
-description: In this tutorial we will learn how SteemPython library handles transaction signing with users key and how to securely manage your private keys
+description: "Learn how Steem-Python library handles transaction signing with user's key and how to securely manage your private keys."
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Using Keys Securely](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/12_using_keys_securely) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>